Once Upon A Time, All The Time

 that had seen many things.

-They didn’t sell any story.
+He didn’t sell any story.

 Nor correct any Lies.

-They watched it all happen—
+He watched it all happen—

 while free from disguise.

-The stranger didn’t speak.
+The stranger was quiet.

 And that terrified people—